cnbbooks/lfe-casting-spels/book/part5/2-patts.md

 But we've got something else new there, too: the ``when`` form.
 When you see a ``(when ...)`` after a pattern in LFE, it's called a *guard*.
 This guard is standing watch over the pattern, and will only let the pattern match if the location ``loc`` that was passed as a regular function argument is the same as the ``place`` record's ``location`` field.

+That takes care of the first pattern and function body.
+The second function body has a patter that seems rather strange: ``(_ _)`` and the body simple returns ``false`` no matter what!
+In this case, the pattern is saying "I don't care what the values are for the two arguments that are getting passed to me, just move on to the body."
+And, as we noticed, the body simply returns ``false``.
+Thus, the overall meaning of this function is "if the first pattern is matched, the definition of "here" is met and return ``true``; anything else does not meet the definition of "here", therefore return ``false``.

 Let's try it out against the first place in our ``state``'s ``places`` field:

 ```lisp